Degenerative Disc Disease

 What is Degenerative Disc Disease?

 Degenerative disc disease is a condition in which intervertebral (between the vertebrae) discs have become degraded in some way.
 This condition most commonly occurs in the high-motion areas of the neck and low back.
-Discs can become thinner, they can bulge or rupture or the material of the exterior of the disc (annulus) can deteriorate.
+Discs can become thinner, they can bulge or rupture, or the material of the exterior of the disc (annulus) can deteriorate.

-The name “degenerative disc disease” can be misleading, however.
-Degenerative disc disease is actually a condition, not a disease.
 As people age, they typically lose water content in their tissues, which reduces the elasticity of collagen throughout the body.
 As the discs in your spine are high in water content, this aging process can affect the core and surrounding fibers of the vertebral discs.
 To learn more about how this condition can be treated, read our page on artificial disc replacement.
+Degenerative disc disease can contribute to spinal stenosis (narrowing of the spinal column), osteoarthritis in the joints, and spondylolisthesis (excessive slippage of vertebrae).

 Frequently Asked Questions